carboniferio/carbonifer/README.md

 ## Usage

-`carbonifer [path of terraform files]`

-The targeted terraform folder is provided as the only argument.
-By default, it uses the current folder.
+`carbonifer plan [target]`

+- `target` can be
+  - a terraform project folder
+  - a terraform plan file (json or raw)
+  - default: the current folder

 ### Prerequisites